 “Great for executive development & team building.”

-In other words, this assessment provides insight into one’s own style, motivational needs, and preferences, and it also sheds light on ways to understand others better.
-“Applying these insights can yield transformational results for leading others or working with peers,” says Marcia Mueller, VP of Global Leadership for IMPACT Group.
+In other words, this assessment provides insight into one’s style, motivational needs, and preferences, and it also sheds light on ways to understand others better.
+“Applying these insights can yield transformational results for leading others or working with peers,” says Marcia Mueller, vice president of global leadership for IMPACT Group.

 In addition, this leadership assessment is ideal for identifying strengths, areas that need improvement, and how to align employees to roles that best suit them.
-Jennifer Stutzriem, IMPACT Group Career Coach, agrees: “It is a great tool to use for coaching and mentoring someone who wants to identify a career path aligned with their interests and strengths, either to become an expert at what they do or move into a leadership role.”
+Jennifer Stutzriem, IMPACT Group career coach, agrees: “It is a great tool to use for coaching or for mentor someone who wants to identify a career path aligned with their interests and strengths, either to become an expert at what they do or move into a leadership role.”

-Research proves that these three factors have a major influence on job performance and job satisfaction:
+Research proves that these three factors have significant influence on job performance and job satisfaction:

 - Characteristics of the individual